-- The slot the currently active project is linked to is indicated by a small arrow in front of the project name. - Projects can be copied/cleared/pasted in the LOAD PROJECT and SAVE PROJECT menus. - A lock symbol indicates the project is write protected.
+- The currently active project is linked to the slot indicated by a small arrow in front of the project name. - Projects can be copied/cleared/pasted in the LOAD PROJECT and SAVE PROJECT menus. - A lock symbol indicates the project is write protected.